luliCloud/lu_version_control_project/README.md

 ```
 Merged test into main
 ```
-2. output file (to address potential conflit).
-Warning: this command will not handed conflict by itself.
-Instead a conflict files will generated and provided to users.
-So they can handeled the conflict by themselves.
-However, this merge commit still considered as a commit and have two parents commits (curBranch and mergedBranch).
-A further modified to conflict file will be committed by another commit.
+3. The output file (to address potential conflicts) serves as a warning: this command does not resolve conflicts automatically.
+Instead, a file contents indicating conflicts is generated and overwrites existing conflicting file.
+The file contents are provided to users so they can manually resolve the conflicts themselves.
+However, this merge is still recorded as a commit and includes two parent commits (current branch and the merged branch).
+Any modifications needed to resolve conflicts in the file must be addressed in a subsequent commit.
 Original file contents:
 ```
 main in different version in test.